Mouseworld-Lab/NDT-EDGE/README.md

 ### Tested Environment

+This demonstrator uses **KNE** to deploy the **twin network**.
-This demonstrator was tested on a cluster with 1 controller node and 1 worker node, using the following configuration
+It was tested on a cluster with one controller node and one worker node, with the following configuration:

 - **Kubernetes**: v1.27.3
 - **Network Plugin**: Flannel CNI